GabrielMalakias/recipex/README.md

 ## Overview

-This app display recipes by retrieving them from Contentful and storing them in the registry, should be super fast ;)
+This app display recipes by retrieving them from Contentful and storing them in the registry, it should be super fast ;)

 ![Home](https://github.com/GabrielMalakias/recipex/blob/1855ca7f0d9b983515101faa7b99654a22a797be/images/home.png)
 ![Details](https://github.com/GabrielMalakias/recipex/blob/7956250cf6f28f1340b4f2e9c08b9b0ece3aedc3/images/details.png)

 ## Installing

-First install elixir, this project uses 1.13.4, there are many ways to do that for more details check some options like:
+First install elixir, this project uses 1.13.4, there are many ways to do that, for more details check some options like:

 - https://asdf-vm.com/
 - https://github.com/taylor/kiex

-After installing elixir you can install the dependencies by running `./scripts/setup` To make sure everything was installed correctly and the app works, please run `./scripts/start` In case you would like to run using docker the application can be started by running `docker-compose up -d` Otherwise you can simply run `./scripts/start`
+After installing elixir you can install the dependencies by running `./scripts/setup` To make sure everything was installed correctly and the app works and then please run `./scripts/start` In case you would like to run using docker the application can be started by running `docker-compose up -d` Otherwise you can simply run `./scripts/start`